Yevhen-Tkachenko-1/Java-Multithreading-Demo/README.md

 - **Problem**: When several Threads use several shared Locks, it might be situation when Threads do some job, but with no actual progress.

-For example, we have Thread1 and Thread2 which both use Lock1 and Lock2.
+**For example**, we have Thread1 and Thread2 which both use Lock1 and Lock2.
 Live Lock happens with next steps:

 1. Thread1 acquires Lock1.